 Making Poplar greener.

-Plastic-free Poplar is part of the Just FACT project, which stands for Just Food AND Climate Transition, supporting community-led climate action in Tower Hamlets.
-Partnering with local residents and community organisations, this ambitious new project coordinated by the Women's Environmental network will focus on reducing the environmental impacts of our carbon heavy food system.
+Plastic-free Poplar is part of the Just FACT project, which stands for a Just Food and Climate Transition, supporting community-led climate action in Tower Hamlets.
+Partnering with local residents and community organisations, this ambitious new project coordinated by the Women's Environmental Network will focus on reducing the environmental impacts of our carbon heavy food system.

 Our Plastic Problem

 Our food comes wrapped in plastics, grown in plastic and carried home in plastics.

 Our food systems are full of single-use plastics and we want to break this cycle.

 Plastics are toxic for our planet as they do not biodegrade, creating tonnes of plastic waste leading to the accumulation of microplastics in our water, soil and ultimately our food.